rzhlm/rzhlm/README.md

 ## Work In Progress
 - [Habit Tracker](https://github.com/rzhlm/IUBH-habittracker) (Python) A habit tracker app, exam project for university.
 Use of Design Patterns and SQL.
 - [MD to HTML](https://github.com/rzhlm/static-site-gen).
 (Python) A site which 'compiles' Markdown notes into a HTML website.
 - [BitTorrent proof of concept]() (Python) Can process single file torrents, connect to trackers.
 Downloading still to be implemented.
+Task given by Codecrafters
 - [Advent of Code 2023]()